LL Buchanan Lake

 Barney's Island, Betty's Island and Pebbles Island have become a landmark (or watermark) of Yakima.
 Floating islands are fun.
 Other projects are planned.

-On the west side of the lake is Interstate 82.
-Across I-82, is the Yakima Sundome convention center, the Central Washington State fairgrounds, and downtown Yakima.
+Interstate 82 is on the west side of the lake.
+The Yakima Sundome convention center, the Central Washington State fairgrounds, and downtown Yakima are on the other side of I-82.
 I-82 offers convenient access to the Yakima Airport.
 Yakima is the hub area for central Washington.
 As well as points north, south and east, I-82 directly accesses highways to three passes over the beautiful Cascade Range, to the Seattle area and western Washington.
 Two of the passes have downhill skiing facilities.

 I-82 also offers convenient access to the Yakima and Columbia valley vineyards and wineries.
 The ideal growing conditions for wine grapes involve the volcanic soils with abundant sun and irrigation water.
 With those ideal conditions and no dependency on the timing of rain, vintage years are an annually recurrent event.
-I recommend the magnificent wines of Tefft Cellars.
+Among a few dozen of my other favorites, I recommend the magnificent wines of Tefft Cellars near Sunnyside, and The Tasting Room at Naches Heights.
 The other Yakima Valley wineries are worthy of your consideration.
 You will find wines that match your palate's most favored preference.
 The unpretentious nature of friendly Yakima valley farmers and vintners puts the winery tours high on the list of reasons to visit the area.
-You will return, especially if you find Chukar's Cherries, in Prosser, in the lower Yakima Valley.
-They put dried cherries in chocolate, and make other such things.
-If you find a better candy, email the web slave.
-He wants some.

-Inquiries regarding this property may be made to Doug at Buchanan.ws (replace at with @).
+Inquiries regarding this property may be made to David at Buchananlake.com (replace at with @).

 LL Buchanan Trust wishes you the best in all things.